-The Doctor of Philosophy (Ph.D.) program in Public Administration at Rutgers School of Public Affairs & Administration (SPAA) is a research degree.
-It trains students for careers as scholars, researchers, and teachers in the diverse and dynamic field of public management and administration.
+The doctoral program in Public Administration at Rutgers School of Public Affairs & Administration (SPAA) is a research degree that trains students for careers as scholars, researchers, and teachers in the diverse and dynamic field of public management and administration.

-Through disciplined research, the Ph.D. in Public Administration seeks to expand the knowledge base and problem-solving capacities of universities, independent research organizations and government and nonprofit agencies.
-Such entities are routinely expected to conceptualize and carry out research relevant to the processes of acquiring human, fiscal and informational resources; utilizing those resources efficiently and effectively; and producing desired social and policy outcomes.
+Through disciplined research, the program in Public Administration seeks to expand the knowledge base and problem-solving capacities of universities, independent research organizations, government, and nonprofit organizations.
+Such entities are routinely expected to conceptualize and carry out research relevant to the processes of acquiring human, fiscal, and informational resources; utilizing those resources efficiently and effectively; and producing desired social and policy outcomes.

 Degree Offered: Ph.D.

 Rutgers SPAA is among the top-ranked schools in public management and administration in the U.S., according to U.S. News & World Report.
 We have a widely published and internationally recognized core faculty, and our doctoral graduates are teaching and gaining tenure at dozens of universities throughout the United States and around the world.